owlbarn/tutorial/chapters/neural-network.md

 Again, we want to encapsulate all the manual back-propagation and parameter update into one simple function.
 It is mainly implemented in the `minimise_network` function in the `Optimise` module.
 This module provides the `Params` submodule which maintains a set of training hyper-parameters.
-Without getting into the sea of implementation details, we focus on one single $i$-th update iteration and see how these hyper-parameters work.
+Without getting into the sea of implementation details, we focus on one single $$i$$-th update iteration and see how these hyper-parameters work.
 Let's start with the first step in this iteration: training data bataching.

 ```